Print

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-stack of brown butter pecan pie bars
+stack of pecan pie bars on plate.

 Brown Butter Pecan Pie Bars

-5 Stars 4 Stars 3 Stars 2 Stars 1 Star 4.6 from 87 reviews
+5 Stars 4 Stars 3 Stars 2 Stars 1 Star 4.8 from 41 reviews

 • Author: Sally